 Meanwhile, no one has bothered to investigate further: why have returns increased?
-If customers are receiving incorrect items, then there could be a problem with the warehouse’s picking method, inconsistencies in labeling in the storage area, or a lack of verifying orders before they are packed for shipping.
+If customers are receiving incorrect items, then there could be a problem with your order picking method, inconsistencies in labeling in the storage area, or a lack of verifying orders before they are packed for shipping.

 If products are returned because of damage, where is the damage is happening?
 Perhaps the shipping carrier mishandles fragile items.
 Or maybe damaged goods wind up in storage because of inadequate quality control in the receiving area.

 The new warehouse management software can handle what happens to returned items, but it won’t solve the root problem.
 Pinpointing exactly what went wrong will, in turn, reveal an appropriate solution.
 The manager must take a step back and examine the entire warehouse process to know they are solving the right problem.

 In short, a warehouse manager should spend time diagnosing and solving real problems, not just surface symptoms.
 And he or she should look at tools to solve those problems, not just technology with shiny new features.

 We see it all the time: A warehouse manager falls in love with an idea and then runs out to shop for a software solution that has a particular feature without thinking clearly about the warehouse systems involved.
 How many times have you heard these features being discussed as the “hot new thing” that warehouses need?